-The Panel notes that one of the disputed domain names directs to site identified a web page that warns Internet users that they may be tricked into doing something dangerous like installing software or revealing [their] personal information as passwords, credit cards number.
+The Panel notes that one of the disputed domain name directs at the time of the decision to site identified a web page that warns Internet users that they may be tricked into doing something dangerous like installing software or revealing [their] personal information as passwords, credit cards number.

-The Panel finds that while this is not conclusive evidence of actual illegal activity, it is evidence that supports the unrebutted argument that the Respondent may be using the disputed domain names for fraudulent activity.
+The Panel finds that while this is not conclusive evidence of actual illegal activity, it is evidence that supports the unrebutted argument that the Respondent may be using this disputed domain name for fraudulent activity.

-As the Panel established that the disputed domain names bear a potential risk of cyberthreat, the use of the disputed domain names for an illegal activity would also be considered abusive registration and use of the disputed domain names under the Policy.
+As the Panel established that the disputed domain name <ww-bforbancom.com> bears a potential risk of cyberthreat, the use of the disputed domain name for an illegal activity would also be considered abusive registration and use of the disputed domain name under the Policy.

-Even if there is no active use of the disputed domain names, in view of its composition, the Panel finds that the passive holding of the disputed domain names would not prevent a finding of bad faith.
+In any event, noting the non active use of the disputed domain names, and their composition, the Panel finds that the passive holding of the disputed domain names does not prevent a finding of bad faith.

-In the light of the above, the Panel finds that the disputed domain names have been registered and are used in bad faith pursuant to paragraph 4(a)(iii) of the Policy.
+In the light of the above, the Panel finds that the disputed domain names have been registered and are being used in bad faith pursuant to paragraph 4(a)(iii) of the Policy.